In the bleak midwinter

 The Horrors of the Andersonville Prison Camps

 All the prison camps — North and South — were terrible, says Civil War historian Bruce Catton.
 Andersonville was “merely the worst of a bad lot; North and South alike, they were more lethal than shot and shell.”
-Overall, 56,000 soldiers died in prisons during the war, accounting for almost 10 percent of all Civil War fatalities.
+Overall, 56,000 soldiers died in prisons during the war, nearly10 percent of all Civil War fatalities.

 In my family, for too many years, the ultimate sacrifices of our forebears were forgotten.
 My uncle died of “scorbotus,” the medical term for “scurvy,” a disease caused by starvation and a lack of vitamin C. Exhaustion, anemia, hemorrhages, loss of teeth, and constriction of muscles are all symptoms of the painful disease.
 His suffering and death more than 700 miles from his Ohio home was recorded by fellow prisoner Dorence Atwater, who volunteered at the prison hospital to record the deaths of all federal prisoners.